 Premiere performance on December 10, 2017 at Slate Arts and Performance gallery in Chicago, IL.

-Music for Horizon Lines is an original work of mine for percussion quartet and electronics written in the summer of 2016.
+Music for Horizon Lines is a work for percussion quartet and electronics written in the summer of 2016.
 The work is in four sections:

 III.
 Into the Night